 Florida has thousands of springs, sinkholes and blue holes because of its bedrock type, called karst limestone.
 The limestone is filled with holes, like swiss cheese.
 This creates ideal conditions for sinkholes and blue holes to form.

 Florida is basically a giant platform of karst limestone.

-On the east side, the platform quickly drops into deep water.
+On the east side, the platform quickly drops into the deep Atlantic Ocean.

 But, on the Gulf of Mexico side, the platform stretches far out to sea for about 100 miles.

 Blue holes are sprinkled throughout the rest of the platform, waiting to be discovered.
 Divers and researchers sometimes even find them accidentally while studying other holes.

 In Earth’s ancient past, sea levels were much lower.
 Back then, the entire Florida peninsula was exposed, dry land.
 In our modern climate, only half of the Florida platform is above water.
 The rest sits under the Gulf of Mexico.

 Florida isn’t the only place with blue holes.
 They’re commonly found around the world.
 They can be found in many oceanic areas with karst geology.

 In Mexico’s Yucatan Peninsula there are thousands of known cenotes and blue holes.
 Geologists know there are many more that haven’t been discovered yet.

 This viral video introduced many people to blue holes for the first time.